Box Hill Circular via Betchworth walk

 Lunch

 There is a choice of two pubs in Betchworth, plus a third in the next village.
-The first one encountered (after 7¾ km) is the Red Lion (01737-843336) on Old Road, which describes itself as “traditional, quirky and independently-owned” and helpfully adds that “we are pleased to accept walk-ins with no booking…we will look after you!”.
-It has plenty of space (inside and out) and serves up substantial portions of very good home-cooked food.
+The first one encountered (after 7¾ km) is the “traditional, quirky and independently-owned” Red Lion (01737-843336) on Old Road, which serves substantial portions of good home-cooked food.
+Its website no longer explicitly states that it ‘welcomes walk-ins with no booking’, but it does have plenty of space.
 Fifteen minutes further on, the Dolphin (01737-842288) does equally good food and in this case booking ahead is advisable.
 Both of these pubs serve food all day.

 The third option is the Inn on the Green (01737-845101) in Brockham.
 This “Grumpy Mole Restaurant” serves a good range of freshly-cooked food to 3pm, from à la carte meals to bar snacks (plus a full afternoon tea from 3-5pm Mon–Sat).